 For a large space...

 In your Pinterest explorations, you might have seen garden sheds transformed into guest cottages and home offices.
 If you’re so inclined, converting your shed into a workspace can give that feeling of actually going into the office.
-You can learn more about that DIY project here.
 Don’t forget to add a doggy door!

 For a small space...